DevanshUpadhyay26/devanshupadhyay26/README.md

 ##  I'm a Student and Developer!

 - 🔭 I’m currently working on WebApps!
-- 🌱 I’m currently learning Artifical Intelligence and Machine Learning from Coursera/Cognitive Class
+- 🌱 I’m currently learning Artifical Intelligence and Machine Learning with python from Coursera/Cognitive Class

 ## Connect with me: